 Targeted Therapy Drugs for Non-Hodgkin Lymphoma

-As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
-These drugs are often referred to as targeted therapy.
-These drugs work differently from standard chemotherapy (chemo) drugs and often have different (and less severe) side effects.
+As researchers have learned more about the changes in lymphoma cells that help them grow, they have developed newer drugs to specifically target these changes.
+These targeted drugs work differently from standard chemotherapy (chemo) drugs.
+Sometimes they work when standard chemo drugs don’t, and they often have different (and less severe) side effects.

-Proteasome inhibitors work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins important for keeping cell division under control.
-They are more often used to treat multiple myeloma, but can be helpful in treating some types of non-Hodgkin lymphoma, as well.
+These drugs work by stopping enzyme complexes (proteasomes) in cells from breaking down proteins important for keeping cell division under control.
+They are more often used to treat multiple myeloma, but can be helpful in treating some types of non-Hodgkin lymphoma (NHL) as well.

-Bortezomib (Velcade) is a proteasome inhibitor that is used to treat some lymphomas, usually after other treatments have been tried.
-Bortezomib is given as an infusion into a vein (IV) or an injection under the skin (sub-q), typically twice a week for 2 weeks, followed by a rest period.
+Bortezomib (Velcade) is a proteasome inhibitor used to treat some lymphomas, usually after other treatments have been tried.
+Bortezomib is given as an infusion into a vein (IV) or an injection under the skin (subcutaneous, or sub-q), typically twice a week for 2 weeks, followed by a rest period.
 Side effects can be similar to those of standard chemo drugs, including low blood counts, nausea, loss of appetite, and nerve damage.

 Histone deacetylase (HDAC) inhibitors

-HDAC inhibitors are a group of drugs that can affect what genes are active by interacting with a protein in chromosomes called histone.
+HDAC inhibitors are drugs that can affect what genes are active by interacting with proteins in chromosomes called histones.

-Romidepsin (Istodax) is an HDAC inhibitor that can be used to treat both peripheral and skin T-cell lymphomas.
+Romidepsin (Istodax) can be used to treat both peripheral and skin T-cell lymphomas.
 It is usually given after at least one other treatment has been tried.
 This drug is given as an IV infusion, usually once a week for 3 weeks in a row, followed by a week off.
 Side effects tend to be mild, but can include lowered blood cell counts and effects on heart rhythm.

-Belinostat (Beleodaq) is another HDAC inhibitor.
-It is given to treat peripheral T-cell lymphomas, usually after at least one other treatment has been tried.
+Belinostat (Beleodaq) can be used to treat peripheral T-cell lymphomas, usually after at least one other treatment has been tried.
 It is given as an IV infusion, usually daily for 5 days in a row, repeated every 3 weeks.
 Common side effects include nausea, vomiting, tiredness, and low red blood cell counts (anemia).

-Ibrutinib (Imbruvica) is a type of drug known as a kinase inhibitor.
-It blocks a protein that transmits a signal to some lymphoma cells that helps them grow and survive.
-It can be used to treat mantle cell lymphoma.
-This drug is taken by mouth, once a day.
+Ibrutinib (Imbruvica) blocks Bruton’s tyrosine kinase (BTK), which normally helps some lymphoma cells grow and survive.
+This drug can be used to treat several types of NHL, including mantle cell lymphoma, marginal zone lymphoma, and small lymphocytic lymphoma.
+It’s taken by mouth as capsules, once a day.
 Common side effects include diarrhea or constipation, nausea and vomiting, fatigue, swelling, decreased appetite, and low blood counts.
-Although this drug is approved for use in patients after other treatments have been tried, it is being studied for use earlier in treatment.
+This drug is currently approved for use after other treatments have been tried, and it’s now being studied for use earlier in treatment.

-Idelalisib (Zydelig) is another kinase inhibitor that can be used to treat NHL, although this one blocks a different kinase (called PI3K).
+Idelalisib (Zydelig) blocks a kinase called PI3K.
 This drug has been shown to help treat follicular lymphoma and small lymphocytic lymphoma after other treatments have been tried.
-It is taken as a pill twice a day.
+It’s taken as a pill twice a day.
 Common side effects include diarrhea, fever, fatigue, nausea, cough, pneumonia, belly pain, chills, rash and low blood counts.
 Less often, more serious side effects can also occur.